 Then, when you ask your question, make it clear that you have done this research, and prove it by what you say.
 Show that you're not a lazy asker.

 But don't ask your question right away after finding the forum.
 You need to "lurk," reading other posts and getting a feel for the tenor of the group, before you speak up.
 It's smart to lurk for a couple of weeks before posting.
 So you need an answer like right now, or at least before dinnertime today?
 Too bad - you won't get one that fast anyway, especially if you post the question without first having done your homework.

 Don't post questions where they are off-topic.
 Try very hard to find a forum where your specific question fits neatly with the topic for which the forum was created.
 The main forums where I answer game biz advice questions are:

 There are surely other such forums as well.
 Including some whose focus is different from mine.

-Don't cross-post to multiple forums on one website.
-GameDev and IGDA both, for instance, have many varied forums - choose the right one for your question.
+Don't cross-post to multiple boards on one website.
+GameDev, for instance, has many varied discussion forums - choose the right one for your question.
 Focus your effort on one forum at a time.
-The "shotgun approach" will get people mad at you.
+The shotgun approach (called "crossposting") will get people mad at you.